Effective: January 1, 2012

 - If the results of the background check influence a decision to withdraw a conditional offer of employment, Human Resources will inform the hiring department, and direct the third-party vendor to inform the individual of such on Binghamton University’s behalf, along with their rights under FCRA.

 - All applicable required notices in compliance with FCRA and New York State law will be provided to the candidate.
-The candidate may appeal to the Director of Affirmative Action any decision to withdraw a conditional offer of employment as a result of a background check.
+The candidate may appeal to the Chief Diversity Officer any decision to withdraw a conditional offer of employment as a result of a background check.

 - Violations of University policies, including providing false or misleading information used for any of the above background checks, will be handled in accordance with applicable policies and procedures, which may include withdrawal of an employment offer and/or disciplinary actions up to and including termination from the University.